tinavanschelt/tinavanschelt/content/posts/limerick.md

 ##### Japanese Restaurants

 The week leading up to the Dublin marathon, I was a nervous wreck.
 By Friday evening, Kevin decided something had to be done and took me to Kyoto.
-A cosy little Japanese Restaurant next to The Locke - that's the story of how we discovered that Limerick has _really good_ Japanese cuisine.
+A cosy little Japanese Restaurant next to The Locke - that's the story of how we discovered that Limerick has _really good_ Japanese food.
 Both Kyoto and Taikichi are brilliant options for traditional Japanese cuisine.

 <div class="photo-grid columns-4">
   <div><img src="https://res.cloudinary.com/tinavanschelt/image/upload/v1590589887/IMG_20200526_191340.jpg" alt="Kyoto" /></div>